 - Facts about your company that would make the job seeker want to work there, such as its position in your field, key innovations, etc.

 SimplyHired requires that you include salary information in your job description.
 Some job sites omit this information, but we think the better informed the applicants are, the more qualified they will be.
 In fact, job postings that include salaries receive about twice the number of applications!
-For more about salary requirements, see Why do I have to provide salary information for my job postings?
+For more information about salary requirements, see Why do I have to provide salary information for my job postings?

 Here are some examples of things to include regarding compensation:

 - Vacation, sick time, sabbatical, or other paid time off

 - 401k, HSA, or other such accounts